 The only store in that category I go in sometimes is American Eagle.
 If you look past the logo tees and hoodies, you can find some nice basics for cheap if they’re on sale (frequently are).

 But Uggs, don’t get me started… I think they’re ugly, even if they are basic.
 I’ve hated them ever since the first time I saw them.
 But what annoys me is when people go around saying they love animals, yet they wear the skin and fur of sheep on their feet.
 What?
 It’s not because they’re mainstream, it’s because they’re hideous.

 I cannot stand Hollister and Abercrombie not because I really dislike the clothes, its just that there are 23476295+ people at school wearing the same darn shirt from there.
-Its also very expensive and generally for very thin people (meaning not flattering to my shape) I can tolerate American Eagle just because their shorts fit me so well hahaposted about 6 years ago
+Its also very expensive and generally for very thin people (meaning not flattering to my shape) I can tolerate American Eagle just because their shorts fit me so well hahaposted over 6 years ago

 What geekbonchic said.
 And I don’t really hate A&F, Hollister, et al per se.
 I have a few of their items and they’re pretty decent.
-I have more of a beef with their stores. :P They’re so dark and whatever perfume they spray there gives me a headache.posted about 6 years ago
+I have more of a beef with their stores. :P They’re so dark and whatever perfume they spray there gives me a headache.posted over 6 years ago

 Hailing from the hometown of both Abercrombie and Hollister, I say they both do their jobs of being both decidedly midwestern and blase in style and design.
 Some people LIKE to look boring and that’s fine.
 My real problem comes w/ the fact that the stuff falls apart.
 I have bought basics from thrift stores before only for a tshirt w/ the tags on it to fall apart in the first wash.
 If I’m going to spend $80 on a tshirt, it had better hold up.